UP: Woman's mutilated body found in well in Azamgarh | Law-Order

 - India

-The body of an unidentified woman, chopped into several pieces, was found in a well here on Tuesday, police said.
+The body of an unidentified woman, chopped into four pieces, was found in a well here on Tuesday, police said.

 The incident came to light after some locals discovered the body in a well outside the Paschimti village and informed police, they said.